dnyaneshbhalerao/ProjectEuler/README.md

 # ProjectEuler

-# Why this repository for
+# Why this repository is for ?
   For provinding solution to project Euler problem statement.
-# How to use
+# How to use ?
   It contains Problem statement and solution inside a html file, open with editor to modify.